st122037/SAD-1/playGrd/lab4/Readme.md

 To create a HELLO-WORLD web application container using Django, I am using a docker container inside a django application.
-To do that :
+To do that :<br>
 Create a new django project : django-admin startproject DockerinDjango Then create a new django application : python3 manage.py startapp Docker_in_Django Then create a view in django application